Commercial animal cloning: History and commercialization

 ViaGen began by offering cloning to the livestock and equine industry in 2003, and later as ViaGen Pets included cloning of cats and dogs in 2016.
-ViaGen's subsidiary, stART Licensing, owns a cloning patent which is licensed to their only competitor as of 2018, who also offers animal cloning services.
+ViaGen's subsidiary, start licensing, owns a cloning patent which is licensed to their only competitor as of 2018, who also offers animal cloning services.
 (Viagen is a subsidiary of Precigen.)

 The first commercially cloned pet was a cat named Little Nicky, produced in 2004 by Genetic Savings & Clone for a north Texas woman for the fee of US$50,000.
 On May 21, 2008, BioArts International announced a limited commercial dog cloning service (through a program it called Best Friends Again) in partnership with a Korean company named Sooam Biotech.
 This program came after the announcement of the successful cloning of a family dog named Missy, an achievement widely publicized in the Missyplicity Project.
 In September 2009, BioArts announced the end of its dog cloning service.
 In July 2008, the Seoul National University (co-parents of Snuppy, reputedly the world's first cloned dog in 2005) created five clones of a dog named Booger for its Californian owner.
 The woman paid $50,000 for this service.

-Sooam Biotech continued developing proprietary techniques for cloning dogs based on a licence from ViaGen's subsidiary, stART Licensing (which owned the original patent for the process of animal cloning.).
+Sooam Biotech continued developing proprietary techniques for cloning dogs based on a licence from ViaGen's subsidiary, stART Licensing (which owned the original patent for the process of animal cloning).
 (Although the animal itself is not patentable, the process is protected by a patent).
 Sooam created cloned puppies for owners whose dogs had died, charging $100,000 per clone.
 Sooam Biotech was reported to have cloned approximately 700 dogs by 2015 and to be producing 500 cloned embryos of various breeds a day in 2016.
 In 2015, the longest period after which Sooam Biotech could clone a puppy was 12 days from the death of the original pet dog.

 Sinogene Biotechnology created the first Chinese clone dog in 2017 before commercializing the cloning service and joining in the pet cloning market.
 In 2019, Sinogene successfully created the first Chinese cloned cat.
+In June 2022, "Zhuang Zhuang" was cloned by the Beijing laboratory Sinogene.
+He is the first from the "warmblood" group of breeds to be born in China and to be officially approved by the China Horse Industry Association.